nathanmarz/storm/examples/storm-starter/README.markdown

     # Example 2: Run the RollingTopWords in remote/cluster mode,
     #            under the name "production-topology"
     $ storm jar storm-starter-*.jar storm.starter.RollingTopWords production-topology remote

+With submitting you can run topologies which use multilang, for example, `WordCountTopology`.

 _Submitting a topology in local vs. remote mode:_
 It depends on the actual code of a topology how you can or even must tell Storm whether to run the topology locally (in